-4.01.1 No individual may contribute or spend more than \$250 total to the campaign of any single candidate or campaign group, including themselves.
+4.01.1 No individual may contribute or spend more than two hundred and fifty dollars (\$250.00) total to the campaign of any single candidate or campaign group, including themselves.
 Such limits shall include reasonable assessment of the value of in-kind donations.

-4.01.2 No individual candidate may spend in excess of \$500 on campaign materials and related expenses.
-No campaign group may spend in excess of \$2000 on campaign materials and related expenses.
+4.01.2 No individual candidate may spend in excess of one hundred dollars (\$100.00) on campaign materials and related expenses.
+No campaign group may spend in excess of five hundred dollars (\$500.00) on campaign materials and related expenses.